 - Have 1-2 cups of bone broth

-- Don’t overdo exercise the first week—light walking is fine
+- Don't overdo exercise the first week; light walking is fine

 2. Constipation

-Keto can slow things down if you’re not getting enough fiber or fluid.
+Keto can slow things down if you're not getting enough fiber or fluid.
+Harvard's Nutrition Source lists constipation among the common short-term symptoms of cutting carbs, largely because you lose the fiber from whole grains, fruits, and vegetables 5.

 Why it happens: